 Memory loss is challenging, both for the men and women living with the condition and for their loved ones.
-At West Tennessee Neurology in Bartlett and Dyersburg, Tennessee, Salman Saeed, MD, FAAPM, is highly skilled in treating memory loss and associated conditions like Alzheimer’s disease.
+At West TN Neurology Clinic PLLC in Bartlett and Dyersburg, Tennessee, Salman Saeed, MD, FAAPM, is highly skilled in treating memory loss and associated conditions like Alzheimer’s disease.
 If you or a loved one is searching for an effective way to manage dementia, book a consultation to sit down and discuss your unique set of needs with neurologist Dr. Saeed.
 Online scheduling is available, or you can contact the office by phone to set up your visit.

 Dementia is not a single condition, but a term used to describe the symptoms connected to memory loss and cognitive decline.
 There are several forms of dementia, and multiple symptoms, including: